10 Things to Do in Tillamook, Oregon: Cheese Factory Tours, Hiking & Ocean Views

 Cape Meares Light

-With its striking cliff views, nearby trails, and rich maritime history, I think it’s the perfect half-day adventure on the Tillamook Coast.
+You can enjoy cliff views, nearby trails, and rich maritime history.
+I think it’s the perfect half-day adventure on the Tillamook Coast, about 20 minutes from Tillamook.

 A short hike to one of the tallest waterfalls on the Oregon Coast, lush, wild, and serene